 Futured provides a simple consistent interface for concurrent functional programming in Python.
-It can wrap any callable to return concurrent.futures.Future objects, and it can wrap any async coroutine to return asyncio.Future objects.
+It wraps any callable to return a

 Transform any callable into one which runs in a thread or process pool, and returns a future.

-from futured import threaded, processed import requests fetch = threaded(requests.Session().get) fetch(url) # returns Future fs = (fetch(url + path) for path in paths) fetch.results(fs) # generates results in order fetch.results(fs, timeout=...) # generates results as completed fetch.map(urls) # generates results in order fetch.map(urls, timeout=...) # generates results as completed fetch.mapzip(urls) # generates (url, result) pairs as completed
+from futured import threaded, processed import requests fetch = threaded(requests.Session().get) fetch(url) # return Future fs = (fetch(url + path) for path in paths) threaded.results(fs) # generate results from futures threaded.results(fs, timeout=...) # generate results as completed fetch.map(urls) # generate results in order fetch.map(urls, timeout=...) # generate results as completed fetch.mapzip(urls) # generate (url, result) pairs as completed

 @threaded def slow(): ... fetch = threaded(requests.Session().get, url) fetch(params=...)

 Methods are supported, as well as a